 As of Thursday night, this status had still not changed.

 Impressions of the FNBO Direct Savings Account

-Like ING Direct, once your account is established, you can add links to external bank accounts to initiate transfers.
+Like Capital One 360, once your account is established, you can add links to external bank accounts to initiate transfers.
 FNBO Direct also supports links to external investment accounts for a limited number of brokers, including E-Trade, Fidelity, TD Ameritrade, and a few others.

 Based on my experiences so far, I would recommend FNBO Direct.
-The application process was easy and the current interest rate is one of the best for a bank considered to be stable.
+The application process was easy and the current interest rate is competitive.

-If you are a current account holder or if you open a new account following my experiences, let me know your impressions of the bank.
+If you are a current accountholder or if you open a new account following my experiences, let me know your impressions of the bank.

 Finally, in addition to an online savings account, FNBO offers a high yield checking account.
 It currently pays 0.65% APY, which is one of the best rates available on a checking account.